Battle of Leybar Bridge: Battle

 The bridge of Leybar was at the time the only link between the mainland and the city of Saint-Louis.
 At the entrance of the bridge stood a small fortified tower, containing one cannon.

 On 21 April a little past 7:00 am, the Trarza army, which counted over 1,000 warriors, came in sight of the bridge.
 The garrison of the tower consisted in 14 men of 4th Marine Infantry Regiment: Sgt.
 Henri Brunier, 11 infantrymen and 2 artillerymen.
 After having let in a small group of panicked native civilians, they sealed up the tower and readied themselves to fight the attackers.
 The Trarza were quite surprised to find this unexpected fortification, which had been built only recently and thus wasn't there the last time they had come to the city during peace time diplomatical visits.
 Nonetheless, this wasn't enough to deter them and the Emir, who was well aware of the absence of the French army, had bragged in front of his men that they would all get to triumphally perform their salat in the Cathedral of Saint-Louis as conquerors on that same day.

 Trarza warriors soon swarmed up the area around the fortified building.
 A small shack beside the tower which served as kitchen for the garrison was set on fire by the Trarza, and a civilian woman who had hidden inside perished in the flames.
 The attackers furiously assailed the fortification.
 Some attempted to fire into the small loopholes with their rifles while some others unsuccessfully tried to damage the tower's structure with their swords and daggers.

 Despite the thick smoke emanating from the burning shack and the terrified screams of the civilians on the lower floor, the fourteen French marines kept their composure and methodically fired at their numerous enemies without wasting ammunition.
 The defenders were resolute to fight to the very end and agreed with each other's that they would blow up the whole building by igniting the powder reserve if the attackers somehow managed to break in or climb up the tower.

 A little before midday, a French artillery round fell dangerously close to the Emir who was watching the battle from a somewhat remote spot.
 Shocked by the experience, as well as worried about his increasingly heavy losses and anxious with the potential return of the main French force, Emir Mohammed al-Habib finally ordered the retreat after nearly five hours of fighting.
-The Trarza army withdrew back to Rosso on the same path it had arrived, bringing back with them a large amount of wounded.
+The Trarza army withdrew back to Rosso on the same path it had arrived, bringing back with them a large number of wounded.
 Among the wounded was the son of the Prince Bethio Chakoura, an important ally of the Trarza.